Jintin/Swimat/README.md

 - Download archive file and unzip.
 [Download link](https://github.com/Jintin/Swimat/releases/download/1.0/Swimat.zip)
 - Clone `extension` branch and archive to Mac App.

+Currently the Source Editor Extension feature in Xcode 8 is not very stable.
+You may find that the command is sometimes not showing up, or not available(grayed out).
+Please try again if you have a problem, or leave an issue to us.

 ## Usage
 In the menu open **[Editor] -> [Swimat] -> [Format]** or add hot-key you like.